 It’s hard but I can’t weave…

 Thanks for your help Monique!
 If anyone can help with the rest of this song, please let us know about it in the comments below.

 This article was posted on Saturday, December 27th, 2008 at 1:43 pm and is filed under Children's Songs, Countries & Cultures, Italian, Italian Children's Songs, Italy, Languages, Mama Lisa, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Question about an Italian Song about Weaving”